Ruelle zeta function from field theory: Lagrangian field theory, the Batalin--Vilkovisky formalism and regularised determinants

 Quantisation, loosely speaking, is meant to replace the (commutative) algebra of functions over the space of physical configurations of the system with some (noncommutative) algebra of operators over a suitable vector space, also called the space of quantum states.
 Without delving too much into how this is achieved in general, for our purposes it will be important to mention that one possible procedure starts by making sense of the following expression:

-usually called the \emph{partition function}, where the integral sign should ideally represent actual integration over ${F}_M$, with some measure.
-However, an appropriate integration theory for such (infinite dimensional) spaces of fields is generally not available, and one \emph{defines} the previous expression as some power-series expansion in $\hbar$, a formal parameter.
+usually called the partition function, where the integral sign should ideally represent actual integration over ${F}_M$, with some measure.
+However, an appropriate integration theory for such (infinite dimensional) spaces of fields is generally not available, and one defines the previous expression as a formal power-series expansion in the parameter $\hbar$.
 This approach, however, requires the critical points of $S_M$ to be isolated, as it involves a saddle point or stationary phase approximation around critical points.
 It therefore automatically fails in the presence of symmetries, unless appropriate prescriptions are enforced.

 We choose to deal with this problem by means of the Batalin--Vilkovisky (BV) formalism.